 In 1951, when world governments, including India, England, and the US, declined to confirm Tibet’s inviolate national status, the Chinese government imposed the so-called “17-point Agreement for the Peaceful Liberation of Tibet” on the Tibetan government and soon after marched unopposed into the Tibetan capital of Lhasa.
 Resistance to the Chinese occupation escalated, particularly in eastern Tibet, and Chinese repression increased dramatically.

-By 1959, popular uprisings led to a massacre of Tibetans in Lhasa; the Fourteenth Dalai Lama was forced to flee to India for his safety, where he has lived in exile ever since with around 100,000 of his people.
-Since the invasion, an estimated 1.2 million Tibetans were killed as a result of the Chinese occupation.
+By 1959, popular uprisings led to a massacre of Tibetans in Lhasa; His Holiness the Fourteenth Dalai Lama was forced to flee to India for his safety, where he has lived in exile ever since with around 100,000 of his people.
+Since the invasion, an estimated 1.2 million Tibetans have been killed as a result of the Chinese occupation.

 TIBETAN DECLARATION OF INDEPENDENCE